 Many restaurants assume they need a mobile app to run loyalty rewards programs.
 In reality, web-based solutions often perform better for most restaurant concepts.

 A dedicated mobile app requires download, storage space, and regular updates.
 Most diners will not install yet another restaurant app on their phones.
-This creates friction that reduces enrollment and engagement among potential repeat customers.
+This creates friction that reduces enrollment and engagement.

 Web-based programs accessed through QR codes or simple links eliminate this barrier.
 Guests join in seconds without downloading anything.
 Their reward points and status are accessible through any browser.